Get Journey Result

 Note

-The rules you will get depend on the configuration of your journey definition.
+The rules you will get depend on the configuration of your flow.
 So some of these rules might not apply in your case.

 no_duplicate_applicantUnique ApplicantConfirms whether the applicant is matched with already existing applicants.